Vyomkhurana/Samsung-Memory-Lens/README.md

 ## **License**

-This project is submitted for **Samsung PRISM GenAI Hackathon 2025** .
+This project demonstrates AI-powered voice search for photo galleries.

 ---